 - Avoid using tap water instead.
 Always use distilled water in the tank

-- Clean your unit frequently with soapy water without using other chemicals
+- Clean your unit frequently with soap, water and vinegar

 - Leave the door open when the humidifier is running

 - Do not add any essential oils in the distilled water

 3. Use a demineralization cartridge

 A demineralization cartridge is designed in such a way that it can demineralize the water in the humidifier tank.

 Some appliance models come already equipped with a demineralization cartridge, while others come without.
 Use one when using tap water in a humidifier.

 You can try a product such as the Pure Guardian FLTDC Demineralization Filter.
 See the image below:

 The good news is that these cartridges can be purchased separately.
 They are easy to install.
 Just drop it in the humidifier tank.